ChainlinkResources/docs/source/includes/goldmine/_accounts.md

 This endpoint enumerates accounts used for storing cryptocurrency or tokens on behalf of Provide users managing cryptographic material (i.e., for signing transactions).

-<aside class="info">Balances are not returned here for performance reasons; see <code>GET /api/v1/accounts/:id</code> to get balance details in the native currency for the network and <code>GET /api/v1/accounts/:id/balances/:token_id</code> to get balance details for a specific token, if supported by the wallet and network.</aside>
+<aside class="info">Balances are not returned here for performance reasons; see <code>GET /api/v1/accounts/:id</code> to get balance details in the native currency for the network and <code>GET /api/v1/accounts/:id/balances/:token_id</code> to get balance details for a specific token, if supported by the account and network.</aside>

 ## Create Account